 Following Backlash, Twitter Offers to 'Memorialize' Accounts Of The Deceased

 Twitter will allow people to permanently archive and memorialize the accounts of deceased loved ones.
-The company received backlash this week after news broke that it would delete accounts that hadn't logged onto the website in over six months.
+The company received backlash this week after news broke that it would delete accounts that hadn't logged on to the website in over six months.

 A company spokesperson originally said inactive accounts would be removed from the platform starting in December as part of its "commitment to serve the public conversation."